AlexaCai/chat-app/README.md

 ## Project description

 Chat app was created to serve as a chatting app for mobile devices using React Native.
 Users can go on Chat app and exchange with other users using the same app.
-Chat app includes functionalities and UIs to allow users to send messages, images and their location.
+Chat app includes features and UIs to allow users to send messages, images, their location and more.

 Chat app can be broken down in the five following points: